This item is 4 years and 5 months old; some content may no longer be current.

 The decision about which medicine to use should take into account any contraindications, cardiovascular co-morbidities, risk of hypoglycaemia, effects on weight, medicines interactions, adverse effects and eligibility for funding (Table 2 and “Initiating funded treatment”).5

 N.B.
-A SGLT-2 inhibitor or GLP-1 receptor agonist are also preferred in some international guidelines if there is a need to minimise weight gain or promote weight loss, however, they are not funded for these indications in New Zealand.5,13
+A SGLT-2 inhibitor or GLP-1 receptor agonist is also preferred in some international guidelines if there is a need to minimise weight gain or promote weight loss, however, they are not funded for these indications in New Zealand.5,13

 Vildagliptin is recommended at Step 2 for people with type 2 diabetes who are not eligible for funded SGLT-2 inhibitor or GLP-1 receptor agonist treatment (also see: “Clinical scenarios where empagliflozin or dulaglutide are recommended, but not funded”).11 Vildagliptin is particularly useful in older patients, either combined with metformin or alone if metformin is contraindicated or not tolerated.